IPMUCD3/a3net_2025/Hack/README.md

 Moreover, what other parameters can we introduce for our mock galaxy image generation, such as inclination angle, major/minor radius, and RGB channel brightness?

 contact person: Sungwook E. Hong

+## (11) Automatic detection of defects on detector hardware

+In preparation for the experiments, we often need to produce specific detector hardware parts.
+When the production scale becomes large, there is a need for a tool capable of automatically performing quality control on hardware components.
+The goal of this hack is to detect defects in the metallic contact parts.

+The data can be found [here](https://cernbox.cern.ch/s/RrahTLjGbYufqnB).

+contact person: Vera Maiboroda